HBO Max: The 35 Best TV Shows to Watch

 Peacemaker (2022-)

 Following the events of 2021's The Suicide Squad, this DC spinoff catches up with Peacemaker (John Cena), our towering, costume-clad protagonist who's just been released from the hospital.
 Peacemaker believes he's a superhero, but with his oft-repeated phrase about attaining "peace, no matter how many people I have to kill to get it," the title doesn't really suit him.
 The show establishes Peacemaker's next steps -- he isn't returning to prison, but instead taking part in a black ops mission that will (again) get his hands dirty.
-The show's jokes often land, and you'll especially enjoy its entertaining supporting cast.
+The show often lands its jokes, and you'll especially enjoy its entertaining supporting cast.

 Drama